 In 2015, we worked with Grier Heights and neighborhoods in West Charlotte to empower residents to continue working towards solutions for their sustainability challenges.
 Our programs in these neighborhoods are increased involvement from apartment residents and youth.
 We engaged residents through transportation workshops, educational games, creation of traffic calming signs, and participation in neighborhood events.
 In July 2015, we partnered with Mecklenburg County Park and Rec and 8 other organizations to host a Youth Sustainable Transportation Fair for 100 youth in the West Blvd area.

 Our Sustainable Neighborhoods Program has expanded to West Charlotte's Lakewood neighborhood in 2016 thanks to a grant from the Duke Energy Foundation!

 Our Sustain Charlotte Community Corps is partnering with the Grier Heights neighborhood throughout 2016 to work collaboratively on resident-identified urgent sustainability needs including technology and job training, health and wellness, transportation, and littering.

 Transportation Choices Alliance

 In January 2014, after more than a year of research and partnership building, Sustain Charlotte launched the Transportation Choices Alliance.
 The mission of the alliance is to increase transportation choices and their use throughout the Charlotte region to improve traffic, air quality, public health, mobility and the economy.
 More transportation choices means more safe and convenient opportunities to take a bus, catch a train, ride a bike, or walk.
-In 2014, our priorities are to grow awareness of the alliance and its membership, increase awareness and support for the 2030 Transit Plan, and promote the connections between our economy, our quality of life, and more transportation choices.
-To learn more about how you can add your voice to the alliance, and increase our impact, click here.
+The alliance currently includes over 30 organizational members.
+The alliance's advisory council meets bi-monthly to share information and increase collaboration to support sustainable transportation choices for the Charlotte region.